DEI Thumball

 Adding to cart… The item has been added

 Dive into conversations about Diversity, Equity, and Inclusion with the DEI Thumball by Trainers Warehouse.
-The DEI Thumball tackles a difficult topic with smarts and sensitivity.
+The DEI Thumball, a favorite diversity and inclusion game, tackles a difficult topic with smarts and sensitivity.

 Many people worry about saying the wrong thing during DEI conversations.
 As a result, these important conversations often don’t happen.
 The DEI Thumball is loaded with poignant conversation prompts about identity, experiences, community, us-versus-them thinking, privilege and power, and DEI in today’s world.
 Each prompt, vetted by diversity experts, is phrased to promote positive conversation and shared understanding.